-MEDIATI NG CONCEPTS FACILITA ATING COLLABORATIVE INTERACTION WITH PEERS SITUATION (& ROLES) LEVEL DESCRIPTORS PERSONAL PUBLIC OCCUPATIONAL EDUCATIONAL C2 No descriptor available: see C1 C1 Can show sensitivity to different perspectives in guiding a group, acknowledging contributions and formulating any reservations, disagreements or criticisms in such a way as to avoid or minimize any offence.
-Can develop the interaction and tactfully help steer it towards a conclusion. during an exchange with friends, family members, colleagues met in informal circumstances to discuss an issue he/she is aware of at a community meeting, an during for association meeting; a fundraising event; a QA session in a public presentation of a project, for during a straightfor transaction meetings as a chair/member of a group during focus groups meetings; during a relatively straightforward business transaction; during programme meetings; during committee meetings as a lecturer/instructor at a conference during Q/A time; during a previously organized debate in a class at school/university; in communit of practice work for teacher development Can, based on people's reactions, adjust the way he/she formulates questions and/or intervenes in a group interaction.
-B2+ Can act as rapporteur in a group discussion, noting ideas and decisions, discussing these with the group and later giving a summary of the group's view(s) in a plenary. at community meetings dealing with a specific issue, with visual support during a collaborative task in a class at school/university; in community of practice work fo teacher development Can ask questions to stimulate discussion on how to organise collaborative work.
+MEDIATI NG CONCEPTS FACILITATING COLLABORATIVE INTERACTION WITH PEERS SITUATION (& ROLES) LEVEL DESCRIPTORS PERSONAL PUBLIC OCCUPATIONAL EDUCATIONAL C2 No descriptor available: see C1 C1 Can show sensitivity to different perspectives in guiding a group, acknowledging contributions and formulating any reservations, disagreements or criticisms in such a way as to avoid or minimize any offence.
+Can develop the interaction and tactfully help steer it towards a conclusion. during an exchange with friends, family members, colleagues met in informal circumstances to discuss an issue he/she is aware of as a member/chair/moderator at a community meeting, an association meeting; a fundraising event; a QA session in a public presentation of a project, for instance for a new building/facility as a chair/member of a group during focus groups meetings; during a relatively straightforward business transaction; during programme meetings; during committee meetings as a lecturer/instructor at a conference during Q/A time; during a previously organized debate in a class at school/university; in communi of practice work for teacher development Can, based on people's reactions, adjust the way he/she formulates questions and/or intervenes in a group interaction.
+B2+ Can act as rapporteur in a group discussion, noting ideas and decisions, discussing these with the group and later giving a summary of the group's view(s) in a plenary. at community meetings dealing with a specific issue, with visual support during a collaborative task in a class at school/university; in community of practice work for teacher development Can ask questions to stimulate discussion on how to organise collaborative work.
 B2 Can help to define goals for teamwork and compare options for how to achieve them.
-Can refocus a discussion by suggesting what to consider next, and how to proceed. among possible solutions to a problem at a community meeting dealing with a straightforward issue, with visual support during a simple collaborative task in a class at school/university; in communi of practice work with the support of other teachers B1+ Can collaborate on a shared task, for example formulating and responding to suggestions, asking whether people agree, and proposing alternative approaches. during a relatively straightforward business transaction; during committee meetings between colleagues B1 Can collaborate in simple, shared tasks and work towards a common goal in a group by asking and answering straightforward questions.
+Can refocus a discussion by suggesting what to consider next, and how to proceed. during an exchange with friends, family members, colleagues met in informal circumstances to choose among possible solutions to a problem dealing with a straightforward issue, with visual support issue, with visua during a simple collaborative task in a class at school/university; in communi of practice work with the support of other teachers B1+ Can collaborate on a shared task, for example formulating and responding to suggestions, asking whether people agree, and proposing alternative approaches. during a relatively straightforward business transaction; during committee meetings between colleagues B1 Can collaborate in simple, shared tasks and work towards a common goal in a group by asking and answering straightforward questions.
 Can define the task in basic terms in a discussion and ask others to contribute their expertise and experience.
 Can invite other people in a group to speak. during a short exchange with friends, family members, colleagues met in informal circumstances, for instance to ask for advice before choosing among possible solutions to a problem as a chair/member of a group during focus groups meetings; during a relatively straightforward business transaction; during committee meetings

-MEDIATI MEDIATING CONCEPTS FACILITATING COLLABORATIVE INTERACTION WITH PEERS SITUATION (& ROLES) LEVEL DESCRIPTORS PERSONAL PUBLIC OCCUPATIONAL EDUCATIONAL A2+ Can collaborate in simple, shared tasks, provided that other participants speak slowly and that one or more of them help him/her to contribute and to express his/her suggestions. during a short exchange with friends, family members Not applicable during a straightforward business transaction during a simple collaborative task in a class at school/university A2 Can collaborate in simple, practical tasks, asking what others think, making suggestions and understanding responses, provided he/she can ask for repetition or reformulation from time to time.
+MEDIATING CONCEPTS FACILIT FACILITATING COLLABORATIVE INTERACTION WITH PEERS SITUATION (& ROLES) LEVEL DESCRIPTORS PERSONAL PUBLIC OCCUPATIONAL EDUCATIONAL A2+ Can collaborate in simple, shared tasks, provided that other participants speak slowly and that one or more of them help him/her to contribute and to express his/her suggestions. during a short exchange with friends, family members Not applicable during a straightforward business transaction during a simple collaborative task in a class at school/university A2 Can collaborate in simple, practical tasks, asking what others think, making suggestions and understanding responses, provided he/she can ask for repetition or reformulation from time to time.
 A1 No descriptor available Pre-A1 No descriptor available